platformio/platformio-docs/boards/espressif32/seeed_xiao_esp32s3.rst

 Hardware
 --------

 Platform :ref:`platform_espressif32`: ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and Bluetooth.
-ESP32 integrates an antenna switch, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.
+The ESP32-S3 is a low-cost, low-power system-on-chip microcontroller with integrated Wi-Fi and Bluetooth LE, designed for edge AI applications.
+It includes a power amplifier, low-noise receive amplifier, filters, and power management modules.
 .. list-table::

   * - **Microcontroller**